-If you have varicose veins, you may be wondering “is vein ablation painful?”
+If you have varicose veins, you may be wondering “what is vein ablation?” and “is vein ablation painful?”
 Here is everything you need to know about the procedure, varicose veins, vein disease, and treatment.
 If you ever have any questions about our treatment procedures you can always give us a call.

 Varicose Veins: A Common Affliction

 Varicose veins are fairly common, affecting about 25% of adults.
 Your veins help keep blood moving back up toward the heart.
 However, if the valves inside them are weak or show signs of damage, blood can back up in your veins, swelling and distending them.
 The result is varicose veins, which can be a sign of vein disease.

 - Being female

 - Standing or sitting for long periods of time